elvin-7/data-cleaning-project/README.md

 Instructions
 > We see this one often when you download or copy something from the web.
 You should separate the different data categories into separate columns.
 >![](https://foresightbi.com.ng/wp-content/uploads/2020/05/5.jpg)

+This dataset presented an entirely different problem than the first four had.
+All values were in one column with the column headers preceeding the actual values.
+In the image above, we can see that the clean data has 4 columns (Name, Address, Age and Gender).

+Again, the first thing I did was getting the data into PowerQuery.